 The answer to this question and similar others should be at the tip of your tongue.
 You can answer this question in the following way:

-A class defines the blueprint from which types of objects are created.
+A class defines the blueprint from which class objects are created.
 For instance, the characteristics of an object, and what methods and variables is it associated with.
 A super class, on the other hand, refers to the direct class under consideration.

 What’s the difference between Process and Thread?